tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 In the following we describe all submodels.
 As mentioned in the Introduction (REF HERE) submodels can be restricted to a subset of simulation regions.

+Band parameter models
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+The model and parameters to calculate band parameters like band edge, effective density of states and particle densities

+The model and parameters to calculate band parameters like band edges, band gaps etc. can be controlled by special submodel blocks in different ways:

+1. a single ``band_properties`` block containing parameters for conduction and for valence band

+2. ``conduction_band`` and ``valence_band`` blocks to control both bands independently

+In the current version, there are two different implementations of band parameter models:

+ ``simple`` a simple model requesting the input of the band edge energies and effective DOS masses or effective DOS

+ ``kp`` a model based on bulk :math:`k\cdot p` including strain corrections

+particle density
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+Details for the calculation of the electron and hole densities can be given in the particle_density submodel.
+Its options are:

+  ``particle``
+      The particle this model is describing.
+Can be ``electron`` or ``hole`` .

+  ``statistics``
+      The statistics.
+Can be ``fermidirac`` (default) or ``boltzmann`` .

+  ``quantum_density``
+      The name of a quantum density simulation.
+      This will use the quantum mechanical particle density in the regions it was calculated.
+More than one simulations can be specified as a vector.
+In this case the sum of all quantum densities is taken.

+If  ``quantum_density`` is specified, the following additional options control the mixing between classical and quantum density:

+  ``barrier_regions``
+     Regions which can be regarded as pure barriers.
+In these regions a classical density will be added using the barrier materials bulk band edge.

+  ``add_continuum_in_well``
+     If this option is set to true, the energy level of the first state after the ones considered for the quantum density is used as an effective bulk band edge and a classical carrier density will be added accordingly.

+If a quantum density is used, then it is useful to define also an embracing region where the model gradually switches from a fully classical to a fully quantum density.
+The options for the embracing are specified in a block with keyword ``embracing`` .
+It accepts the following options:

+  ``embracing_length = double``
+       When the domain of the quantum simulation is smaller than the domain of the full simulation, the boundary conditions for the Schroedinger equation will disturb the transfer from classical to quantum density.
+By defining an embracing region of a certain extension (specified in meters), a gradual transition from classical to quantum density will be done instead of an abrupt one, using as effective density :math:`\rho = x\cdot\rho_{\mathrm{quantum}} + (1-x)\cdot\rho_{\mathrm{classical}}` .
+       The default is no embracing region at all (zero extension).

+  ``cutoff = double``
+       If an embracing region is used, a part of this region near the boundary of the quantum region can be cut off so that only the classical density is considered in that part. ``cutoff`` is specified as a percentage of the embracing length and should therefore be between 0.0 and 1.0.

+  ``plot_embracing_region = bool``
+       Whereas the automatic creation of the embracing region in 1D is a very simple task, it is a more difficult one in higher dimensions.
+       By setting this flag to true, the embracing region and the mixing coefficient x will be plotted for a visual control of the quality of the embracing region.
+       The default is ``false`` .

 Recombination/generation models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^